EloiStree/HelloEloiTeachingModule/README.md

   - [What and How to Pitch?](HelloJam/PitchCoach/Index.md) , 1 days: Learn to prepare your concept to be able to pitch it.
   - [Value Canvas and BMC](HelloJam/BMC/Index.md) , 1 days: Learn your project weekness by stressing it on a BMC.
 - [Hello GCode for CNC and Printer](HelloGCode/Index.md) , 3-5 days: Learn to create GCode for CNC and Printer with C# through USB Connection.
--

 ## OMI

 ### Beginner
 - [Piano TV for Kids](OMI/HelloPianoTV/index.md), 1-5 days: In aim to become video game tester, learn how to use/explote bug(s) in games.
 Then to report them correctly to be fixed by the team.
-- [Hello First Keyboard for Kids](OMI/HelloFirstKeyboard/index.md),1-3 days: Learn the basic of Arduino and create your a controller for game(s).
+- [Hello First Keyboard for Kids](OMI/HelloFirstKeyboard/index.md),1-3 days: Learn the basic of Arduino and create your own controller for game(s).
 -
 ### Advance
 #### Video Game botting